 We intend to adapt our method for continuous sign recognition in video.
 Demonstration of detection of depth edges in motion are showed in our previous work [13].
-We are currently exploiting a frequency division multiplexing scheme, where flashes with different colors (wavelength) are triggered simultaneously.
+We are currently exploiting a frequency division multiplexing scheme, where flashes with different colors (wavelength) are triggered simultaneously (see Section 6.1).
 We hope this will allow for efficient on-line tracking of depth edges in sign language analysis.